PiotrSitarek/next_page/README.md

-This project is available on the website piotrsitarek.pl/next_page/
+This project is available at website https://piotrsitarek.pl/next_page/

-It`s a simple website created to present offer for clients, check technical possibility in indicated building and to leave phone number.
+It`s a simple website created to present offer for clients, check technical possibility in indicated building and to leave phone number

 ## Technologies
 * HTML